 India has the second-largest economy in the world, after China.
 Many still assume that Asian people are willing to work more extended hours for lesser wages than their western counterparts.
 The famous Silk Road became the main East-West trading route from the continent.
 The Straits of Malacca stood as a major sea route.
 For hundreds of years, Asia has exhibited economic dynamism and flair.

 Asia has a mix of many different climates.
 In the equatorial south, much of the land is hot but wet.
 The Middle East is mostly desert.
-There are temperate areas in the east and the centre of the continent ranging to vast subarctic and polar regions in Siberia.
+There are temperate areas in the east and the centre of the continent ranging from vast subarctic and polar regions in Siberia.
 Some of the most significant daily temperature changes on Earth occur in the west of Asia.
-The Himalayas affect much of the weather, forcing the formation of a thermal low which draws in moisture during the summer monsoon season.
+The Himalayas affect much of the weather, forcing the formation of a thermal low, which draws in moisture during the summer monsoon season.
 This circulation dominates the land and sea across southern and eastern sections.
 Siberia is one of the coldest places, although an unlikely place to think about chartering a yacht!
 This area can act as a source of cold air mass affecting North America.
 The most productive position on Earth for a tropical cyclone to develop lies northeast of the Philippines.

 Saling in Asia

 There are almost too many places to chose from in Asia for sailing.
 Some of the world’s favourite holiday choices spring to mind.
 Thailand, for example, with its vast array of beaches, economical accommodation is a backpackers or budget sailor´s dream.
 Becoming more famous now as a holiday destination is The Philippines.
 The thousands of islands offer an awesome opportunity for low-cost nautical adventures.
-Boracay, Cebu and Palawan are all places where you can learn to sail in gentle waters, for a great price.
+Boracay, Cebu and Palawan are places where you can learn to sail in gentle waters for a great price.
 The island chain offers endless opportunity to cruise around the waterways.
 Be prepared to discover remote tropical islands surrounded by white beaches and almost too blue to be true, turquoise waters.